Villophora: Habitat and distribution

 Villophora occurs exclusively in the Southern Hemisphere.
 The protologue describes the genus as either saxicolous—growing directly on rock surfaces—or epiphytic, living on the bark of shrubs and trees.
 All known populations occupy cool, ocean-influenced regions, and the original authors already suspected that most species were clustered in southern South America.

 A later multi-gene revision confirmed that view and mapped the genus's centre of diversity to Patagonia, Tierra del Fuego and adjacent sub-Antarctic localities.
-Two species (V. darwiniana and V. wallaceana) favour wood and bark in the wind-scoured forests of southern Patagonia, whereas V. onas and V. patagonica grow either on bare rock or as lichenicolous (growing on other lichens) on other lichens in the same region.
+Two species (V. darwiniana and V. wallaceana) favour wood and bark in the wind-scoured forests of southern Patagonia, whereas V. onas and V. patagonica grow either on bare rock or as lichenicolous (growing on other lichens) in the same region.
 The outlier V. rimicola colonises sunlit, nutrient-poor rock fissures on the Antarctic Peninsula, showing the genus's ability to tolerate some of the harshest climates on Earth.
 Collectively, these records indicate a preference for well-lit, relatively dry microhabitats exposed to frequent mist, frost and salt-laden winds.